MLHale/CYBR8950/projects/milestone2.md

-# CYBR4580/8950 Project Milestone 2: Non-trival Deliverable Increment
+# CYBR4580/8950 Project Milestone 2: Non-trival Deliverable Increment and Research Paper Outline
-**Total 330 points**
+**Total 410 points**

 ## Due Date
-October 29th by class time
+March 19th by class time

 **Submit a GitHub repo link to canvas**
 **Add Dr. Hale as a collaborator on your GitHub Repo**